Gas Cylinder Storage | Gas Bottle Storage Requirements

 2. Knowledge of Storage Hazards and Risks

-Users of LPG should be aware of the LPG gas bottle storage hazards and risks associated with gas cylinder storage and use.
+Having LPG cylinders at home or in your business means you should have basic knowledge of LP gas bottle storage hazards and risks associated with improper gas cylinder storage and use.

-LPG gas bottle storage should always be kept upright and in a well-ventilated area away from any flame, heat or other ignition source.
-Forklift cylinder storage cages should be at least 6 metres from buildings.
+LPG gas bottle storage should always be kept upright and in a well-ventilated area away from any flame, heat, or other ignition source.
+Forklift gas cylinder storage cages should be at least 6 metres from buildings.

 4. Protection from Physical Impact

-LPG gas bottle storage must be protected from any physical impact for gas bottle safety and LPG gas cylinder safety.
+LPG gas bottle storage (gas cylinder storage) must be protected from any physical impact for gas bottle safety and LPG gas cylinder safety.

 5. Protected from Falling Over